Brink-Software/AksWorkshop/labs/lab5-networking/LAB.md

 </html>
 ```

-Next let's add a script file entrypoint.sh that will overwrite `APP_COLOR` and `APP_MESSAGE` in the index.html file values with environment variables with the same name.
+Next let's add a script file entrypoint.sh that will overwrite `APP_COLOR` and `APP_MESSAGE` in the index.html file values with environment variables.

 entrypoint.sh